WilliamArnberg/Portfolio/content/articles/ecs_article.md

 title: 'Entity-Component-System'
 draft: false # set to "true" if you want to hide the content
 summary: "During our second year, I designed and implemented my own Archetype-based ECS in my own game engine."

-## The content is used for the description of the project
-## For the content, you can use a title and a job description.
-## For example:
-### Fixing the world, one byte at a time
-# The beginning of a great career.
-#
 ---

 At the beginning of our second year at ***The Game Assembly*** we get the opportunity to build our own game engines,